Frequently Asked Questions

 You can arrange to visit the experimental centre in Singapore; it’s by appointment only.
 There are no charges.

-Alternatively, our online guide should help.
+Alternatively, our New Starter’s Guide should help.

 Do you do onsite demonstration or calibration before or after purchase?